-Workshop Date: The workshop was jointly organized on Monday 7 June 2021, 10h30-16h30 CEST by the Portuguese Foundation for Science and Technology (FCT) on behalf of the Portuguese Presidency of the European Union, together with the European Commission and the Portuguese Agency for Clinical Research and Biomedical Innovation (AICIB).
+Workshop Date: was jointly organized on Monday 7 June 2021, 10h30-16h30 CEST by the Portuguese Foundation for Science and Technology (FCT) on behalf of the Portuguese Presidency of the European Union, together with the European Commission and the Portuguese Agency for Clinical Research and Biomedical Innovation (AICIB).

 Venue: LNEC – National Laboratory for Civil Engineering, Lisbon (PT)